WallHuynh/mern-restaurants-app/README.md

 # mern-restaurants-app
-learned from freecodecamp
-using react-router-dom v6
+I just learned from freecodecamp, i use react-router-dom v6